Sylacauga marble: Uses

 The translucent Sylacauga marble ceiling of the Lincoln Memorial in Washington, D.C.

 The rotunda of the Alexander Hamilton U.S. Custom House in Manhattan.

 The interiors (except for the actual courtroom) of the United States Supreme Court Building.

-The exterior of the Dime Savings Bank of New York in Brooklyn.
+The exterior of the Dime Savings Bank of New York building at 9 DeKalb Avenue in Brooklyn.

 The exterior of the Somerset County Courthouse in Somerville, New Jersey.

 The exterior of the main house at J. Ogden Armour's Mellody Farm in Lake Forest, Illinois.

 The exterior of the Chrysler Mausoleum in Sleepy Hollow, New York.

 View of The Church of Jesus Christ of Latter-day Saints' Temple located just outside Washington, D.C.